 Action # Title Description Total Funds Contributing positions as early as possible to ensure a full staff and delivery of basic instructional services.
 2 Culturally Responsive Teaching (CRT) & Implicit Bias training Based on the district's Comprehensive Coordinated Early Intervening Services (CCEIS) plan, the district will be focusing on providing culturally responsive teaching professional development and implicit bias professional development, specifically for the three identified schools (Summerdale, Toyon, and Vinci Park Elementary Schools).
 However, we will provide opportunities for other staff members to be a part of the implicit bias training as space becomes available.
 At this point, we have approximately 75 slots for teachers and other staff members to participate in the training.
 An optional Professional Development Day (August 10, 2021) is scheduled to focus on culturally responsive teaching in order to help support students' return to the classroom.
 The district's instructional coaches were trained on culturally responsive teaching in the Spring of 2021.
 The instructional coaches will be able to work with our certificated staff on how to implement Culturally Responsive Teaching (CRT) strategies throughout their school day.
 Additional library books focused on representing all student ethnicities and stories that support students' cultures.
 Our data indicates that these students are performing academically at a lower level than their peers.
 These training/professional development sessions will help teachers unpack their biases.
 Instructional Coaches will also support teachers with this endeavor.
 Therefore by putting these trainings/professional development sessions into place these students will receive the support (academic &/or SEL) they need in order to increase their academic levels and close the learning gap between them and other sub-groups within the district.
 In addition, the schools will have a more welcoming school \$1,652,832.00 Yes 2021-22 Local Control Accountability Plan for Culture where these students can thrive.
-Page 27 c
+Berryessa Union Elementary School District Page 27 of

-Action # Title Description Total Funds Contributing English Language Arts (ELA) - Tier 1 English Language Arts (ELA) instruction will be the focus of Tier 1 for our district's Multi-Tiered Systems of Support.
-All students will receive ELA instruction on a daily basis from our teachers.
-Teachers will continue to teach with CCSS Standards-aligned instructional materials.
-Teachers will also continue to improve teaching resources for ELA instruction by working with their ELA leadership teams to refine curriculum maps and benchmark assessments. \$22,500.00 No The Education Services department will continue the English Language Arts (ELA) leadership teams to provide feedback on ELA/ELD program implementation, to develop instructional resources such as curriculum maps, and refine assessments.
-Professional Development will be provided to teachers to help them understand how to use these resources to meet students' instructional needs during Thursday Professional Development Days.
-These will be led by the site administrator and the ELA leadership members at the site level.
-Transitional Kindergarten - 3rd grade teachers at six elementary sites (Brooktree, Cherrywood, Laneview, Summerdale, Toyon, and Vinci Park Elementary Schools) will continue to provide high quality Common Core State Standards ELA/ELD research based instruction using the Sobrato Early Academic Language (SEAL) Model to include professional development, unit design, lesson's study, and modeled lessons.
+Action # Title Description Total Funds Contributing 3 3 English Language Arts (ELA) - Tier 1 \$22,500.00 No Transitional Kindergarten - 3rd grade teachers at six elementary sites (Brooktree, Cherrywood, Laneview, Summerdale, Toyon, and Vinci Park Elementary Schools) will continue to provide high quality Common Core State Standards ELA/ELD research based instruction using the Sobrato Early Academic Language (SEAL) Model to include professional development, unit design, lesson's study, and modeled lessons.
 Additional ELA leveled books and assessments will be provided online through Learning A - Z. Additional Fountas & Pinnell kits will be purchased for Transitional Kindergarten and possibly upper grade classrooms.
 Collaboration time (securing subs) to review data at the school sites will be offered to teachers.
 Release days (securing subs) for scoring writing samples will be provided for middle school teachers.